Jayz-lab/Java_Capstone_CaseStudy/README.md

 #### Department Class
 Create additional fields as needed, as you write methods to process Department data.
 All fields must be private.
 Your program must not crash as a result of calling these methods.
 - Create a 'private Employee' array field to store all Employees in a Department.
 The Department should have a capcity of 10 Employees.
 - Provide a method to add an employee to the Department.
 Ensure the number of Employees does not exceed the Department's capacity.
-This Array must not contain null values.
-- Provide a method to return the number of Employees currently in the Department.
+- Provide a method to return the number of Employees currently in the Department.This Array must not contain null values.
 - Provide a method to identify an Employee based on their identification number.
 Return the Employee object if it exists.
+- Provide a method to return the number of Employees currently in the department
 - Provide a method that returns the total salary of all Employees in the Department.
 - Provide a method that returns the average salary of Employees in the Department.